FatemehEsfahani/Pcore/README.md

 </pre>
 where the flag "Xmx" specifies the maximum memory allocation pool for a Java virtual machine (JVM).
 It can be specified in different sizes, such as kilobytes, megabytes, and so on.

-Now, we generate probability values uniformly distibuted.
+Now, we generate weights which are uniformly distibuted.
 Here, we show this for cnr-2000:
 <pre>
 java -Xmx8g -cp "../bin":"../lib/*" GenerateWeightedGraphRandomLong cnr-2000 1 100
 </pre>